Bremen-Vegesack: Museums

 Sail training ship Schulschiff Deutschland, called The White Swan of the Lower-Weser.
 It is a pure sailing ship without auxiliary engine and the last German full-rigged three-master ship, today owned and operated by the German Training Ship Association, Bremen.
 Constructed in 1927 by the Joh.
 C. Tecklenborg shipyard in Geestemünde, which is now part of the city of Bremerhaven, the ship was listed as a historical monument in 1994.

 Schloß Schönebeck (Castle Schönebeck), built middle of 14th century by Johann von Oumunde (=Aumund), head of the Knights of Oumunde.
 Reconstructed in the 17th century, today it is used as a local museum for exhibitions and exclusive events.

 Theatre

 Since 1989, the Statt-Theater-Vegesack, a semi-professional troupe of actors, has performed both classical and self-composed plays.
 The performances take place in the Bürgerhaus Vegesack community centre.

 Music

 The event centre KITO, hosted in an old storehouse, offers jazz, blues, folk and classical concerts and political theatre.
+The KUBA, a old freight station is a event centre.